FAQ

 - 12

-You can contact us via phone, email, or our website's contact form.
-If you or someone you know is in immediate danger, please call 911 or your local crisis hotline.
+Reach out to us through phone, email, or our website's contact form.
+For urgent situations, please contact 911 or your local crisis hotline immediately.

 - 13